 Notable AppGameKit deals to watch out for this month are:

-This month we talk to T-Bone (aka Tyrone MacLean-Wilson) who has been around the TheGameCreator forums for just over 15 years now and has been using TheGameCreator products, like DarkBASIC Professional, since the early 2000’s.
+This month we talk to T-Bone (aka Tyrone MW) who has been around the TheGameCreator forums for just over 15 years now and has been using TheGameCreator products, like DarkBASIC Professional, since the early 2000’s.

 T-Bone was born and raised in Toronto, Canada and from a young age had a desire to make video games.
 He puts this down to be being born in the 80’s and having a childhood in such a pivotal point in gaming culture; seeing the epic birth of videogame consoles and PC video games.
 His childhood was pretty much shaped around video games, and this led to his interest in how games were made and the ambition to make his own.